Exams

 Exams Menu

 Personnel offices rate applications and generate hiring lists within two to six weeks from the job announcement’s closing date.
 The “Best Qualified” applicants are referred to a selection official for consideration.
-The occupational questionnaire is discussed in Chapter Six of The Book of U.S. Government Jobs.
+The occupational questionnaire is used frequently to evaluate an applicant’s ability to perform the duties of the position.

 Notice that I mentioned federal style résumé several times.
 I emphasize “federal style” because a resume in the federal sector is nothing like most private sector one-page résumés.
 A federal style résumé is highly structured and may contain 43 specific blocks of information and the format is standardized.
 A typical federal style résumé is between three and six pages long and if Knowledge, Skills, Abilities statements are required your résumé could easily reach seven to 10 pages or more.
 If you submit an improperly formatted résumé it may be rejected or at the very least you may not rate “Best Qualified” for the job.

-Most people who first approach the federal sector are taken aback by the amount of time, energy, and paperwork required to apply for jobs.
-Applicants who put the extra effort and time into compiling their own unique federal style résumé and tailor it to the job announcement are more likely to succeed.
+Most people who first approach the federal sector are taken aback by the amount of time, energy, and paperwork required to apply for federal civil service jobs.
+Applicants who put the extra effort and time into compiling their own unique federal style résumé and tailor it to the civil service job announcement are more likely to succeed.

-Clerical and administrative support written exams were used to measure the clerical and verbal abilities needed to design, organize, and use a filing system, organize effectively the clerical process in an office, make travel, meeting and conference arrangements, locate and assemble information for reports and briefings, compose non-technical correspondence, be effective in oral communication, and use office equipment.
+Clerical and administrative support written civil service exams are used to measure the clerical and verbal abilities needed to design, organize, and use a filing system, organize effectively the clerical process in an office, make travel, meeting and conference arrangements, locate and assemble information for reports and briefings, compose non-technical correspondence, be effective in oral communication, and use office equipment.

-Most agencies choose to use the occupational questionnaire and self certification instead of the written clerical test.
-Clerical tests and other written exams were made optional by OPM years ago.
-Applicants, for the most part today, complete an occupational questionnaire, submit a federal style résumé, and self certify typing speed.
+Most federal agencies choose to use the occupational questionnaire and self-certification instead of the federal civil service exam.
+Clerical civil service tests and other written exams were made optional by OPM years ago.
+Applicants, for the most part today, complete an occupational questionnaire, submit a federal style resume, and self-certify typing speed.

 To find a clerical job announcement review the Administrative & Clerical GS-300 Job Series for clerical job vacancy announcements.
 You first must identify a clerical job announcement in your area and then you apply online.
-You will be notified by the agency if an exam is required or they will direct you to complete an Occupational Questionnaire online.
-If an exam is required you must bring the following items with you:
+You will be notified by the agency if a civil service exam is required or they will direct you to complete an Occupational Questionnaire online.

 Clerical Job Announcements: